Climate crisis: CO2 offsetting 'only 2nd-best solution' | DW | 07.05.2021

 If I choose to offset a flight by donating to atmosfair, what happens with that money?

-I think one of the concerns people would have when they donate to projects like this is: How can they be sure their money is ending up where it's supposed to?
+One of the concerns people could have when they donate to projects like this is: How can they be sure their money is ending up where it's supposed to?

 I really encourage everyone to do this — you can hold the feet of your offset provider to the fire here.
 We use a control mechanism run by the United Nations Climate Secretariat.
 There are only 20 auditors who are accredited to carry out verifications of the projects, and they come to our projects annually.
 They go into the field and check whether the stoves are being used.
 If they don't find the stoves, it goes off our list and our numbers get worse.
 When they find the stoves, they interview the owner to see how often it's used.
 They then send their verification report independently to the UN, and the UN then uploads it on their website.
 So you can look up our projects, and you will find officially signed documents from third-party auditors there.